NNPDF/nnpdf/doc/sphinx/source/data/th-data-files.rst

 =================

-In the ``nnpdf++`` project, ``FK`` tables (or grids) are used to provide the information required to compute pQCD cross sections in a compact fashion.
-With the ``FK`` method a typical hadronic observable datapoint :math:`\mathcal{O}`, is computed as,
+In the ``nnpdf++`` project, ``FK`` tables (or grids) are used to provide the information required to compute perturbative QCD cross sections in a compact fashion.
+With the ``FK`` method a typical hadronic observable data point :math:`\mathcal{O}`, is computed as,

 .. _observable: